 In its essence, golf is a very simple game.
-The point is to propel a little white ball across an expanse of grass until that pellet sits at the bottom of a cup 4.25 inches wide and 4 inches deep.
+The point is to propel a little white sphere across an expanse of grass until that pellet sits at the bottom of a cup 4.25 inches wide and 4 inches deep.
 Then again, the ball a player chooses to smack around all of that turf can make a significant difference in how successful and enjoyable a round of golf proves.
 As experienced players know, the best golf balls are essential to play at your best.

 Depending on the expert you ask, the equipment boost of a quality golf ball can cut any number strokes off a golf score.
 To that end, some balls are designed to travel farther.
 Others are built to spin more or stop more accurately on a green.
-Taking all of that into consideration, we put together a collection of golf ball options aimed at multiple categories of players.
+Taking all of that into consideration, we put together a collection of the best golf ball options aimed at multiple categories of players.

 Find yourself in the mix and get it in the bottom of that cup.